 Getting My Real Estate Fix

 I found a few that I loved.
 I got high on granite countertops, jacuzzi tubs, and cozy back porches.
-I hallucinated about 3 and 4 car garages and parking my car in those huge spaces.
+I hallucinated about 3 and 4 car garages.
 I stood on imaginary back porches and screamed “I’m the king of the world…” Titanic style.
-I even went as far as to email my
+I even went so far as to email my

 Luckily, my husband was (as always) by my side.
 He reminded me that we can be 100% debt free in about three years.
-He promised me that at that time we could move and pay cash for any house that I choose.
+He promised me we could move and pay cash for any house that I choose.
 He whispered sweet nothings of new kitchen cabinets and walk-in closets.
 He always knows just what to say.

 Am I really willing to throw that away just to get a newer and nicer house right now?
 Do I really want to forgo our planned trips to Hawaii and Europe that we have talked about for hours at a time?
 What kind of moron would I be to buy that bigger, better, nicer house and have to work another 5-10 years at my job in order to end up in the same financial position?
 Is that what I really want?